 related products

-a) A stainless steel self-tapping thread for thermoplastics is a type of screw designed specifically to create its own threads when driven into plastic materials.
+a) A self-tapping screw for thermoplastics is a specialized fastener designed to create its own threads as it is driven into plastic materials.

 b) These screws have wider, sharp, and deep threads, which allow them to cut into the softer thermoplastic material efficiently, creating a secure, long-lasting hold.